 Installation of the support of excavation piles will be drilled to reduce noise; however, the installation process, even with drilling, requires heavy machinery that at times will be noisy.
 Similarly, the Demolition and Excavation processes will require the use of heavy equipment and trucking of excavated materials.
 It is reasonable to expect some noise with all the large equipment and truck activity throughout these phases, but we will work to minimize the impact as best we can.
 Construction activities will abide by Montgomery County’s requirements for schedule and noise.

 Through multiple coordination meetings with MCDOT and Bethesda Urban Partnership, we have developed a plan that provides pedestrian access around the project site.
 In order to accomplish this and allow for safe construction deliveries, the project will utilize the curb lane along the west side of Woodmont Avenue and the curb and one drive lane on the north side of Edgemoor Lane.
 The roadways around the project will receive new construction signage and temporary striping to direct traffic accordingly.
-During the early stages of the project there will be periodic daytime sidewalk closures necessary to keep pedestrians a safe distance from adjacent construction.
-This is being done in coordination with Montgomery County in order to allow for the sidewalks to be utilized as long as possible before moving pedestrians into the curb lanes.
+During the early stages of the project there will be periodic daytime sidewalk closures necessary for new utility crossings.
+The pedestrian path of travel along Woodmont has been shifted off of the sidewalk and along the concrete barriers the run down the curb lane, this configuration will remain in place for the majority of the project.